Data Controllers and Contracting Parties

 – Right to Complain: If you believe that we have not complied with applicable data protection laws you can also contact the Data Protection Commissioner in Ireland at www.dataprotection.ie

-If you have questions or complaints regarding this Policy or wish to exercise any of your rights, please first contact Swan Consulting by emailing [email protected] You can also reach us by post at or by telephone.
+If you have questions or complaints regarding this Policy or wish to exercise any of your rights, please first contact Swan Consulting by emailing [email protected] You can also reach us by post at our registered office.
 Please be reassured that all complaints will be fully investigated.
 We ask you supply as much information as possible to help our staff resolve your complaint as quickly as possible.